isomerpages/nlb-silas/_document-library/category/bibliographic-control-resource-directories.md

 	- {:target="_blank"}
 - **Word2Word Languag Resources** – This is a commercial site consists links that are providing free language translation, however there is a limitations of automatic translation.
 Beware that the systems do not provide a 100% accurate translation of your text.
 	- {:target="_blank"}
-- **Free Translation** – FreeTranslation.com is owned by SDL, a leading globalization company.
-With in excess of 2 million visitors per week, this site allows users to obtain free translations of both text and web pages.
-It also provides access to a range of SDL’s core translation and localization services.
-	- {:target="_blank"}
 - **Online Indonesian English Translator** – Established in 1999, this is a one stop solution for translation services in Singapore.
 	- {:target="_blank"}
 - **The Researching Librarian** – This site lists national library catalogues alphabetically by country.
 It aims to give all the information necessary to connect to the catalogue.
 The University of Queensland Library maintains this site.